ros-tooling/design/docs/action-release.md

 According to the [GitHub Marketplace Documentation](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/publishing-actions-in-github-marketplace) - "Each repository must contain a single action."
 Therefore, we will maintain a separate repository for each action that we wish to publish to the marketplace.

-The primary goal of combining repositories was to reduce code duplication - this will be accomplished by creating a Node package containing shared code, in an additional repository, to be consumed by the released Actions.
-This package can easily released using GitHub package registries.
+The primary goal of combining repositories was to reduce code duplication.
+We will accomplish this by putting shared Typescript code into a repository of its own.
+This code can be built and released as a Node package, released to its own GitHub Package Registry, to be consumed by the Actions

 ### Build artifact generation